garethjohnsdesign/deshamilton.com/about.md

 Very often we work with directors who like to combine non-actors with those who are professionally trained.

 If you have been approached by one of our team please take this opportunity seriously and get in touch.
-Notable successes we’ve had from street casting include; Thomas Turgoose "This is England", Kathleen McDermott "Morvern Callar", Luke Fraser "Bullet Boy", Tom Sweet "The Childhood of A Leader"
+Notable successes we’ve had from street casting include; Thomas Turgoose "This is England", Kathleen McDermott "Morvern Callar", Luke Fraser "Bullet Boy", Tom Sweet "The Childhood of A Leader".
 Amongst many others, who had previously never acted before.